zalando/zappr/docs/run-your-own.md

     # start zappr
     npm start

-You can also just build the Docker image with `docker build -f Dockerfile.external -t zappr .` and run it, providing your environment config via `-e DB_DRIVER=postgres` and so on.
+You can also just build the Docker image with `docker build -f Dockerfile.external -t zappr .` and run it, providing your environment config via `-e DB_NAME=zappr` and so on.
 We don't yet provide ready-to-use images, but we will do so in the future.

 ## Configuration options